mikhailzubkovv/cryptogram_bot/README.md

 _Work with database_ (WARNING!!! all variables shouldn't be empty):
-    - username_db - your username in PSQL system.
+    - POSTGRES_USER - your username in PSQL system.
-    - password_db - password for user in PSQL system
+    - POSTGRES_PASSWORD - password for user in PSQL system
-    - host_db - host to connect to PSQL Server where is your database located (local 127.0.0.1)
-    - port_db - port for your host (local 5432)
-    - db_name - name of your database, should exist beefore connect to it
+    - POSTGRES_DB - name of your database, should exist beefore connect to it

+There is added 2 ways to run BOT:

+1. Usual way by RUN command "python main.py" from project directory (directory should have name "python_basic_diploma".
+Also, you need to have installed Postgresql
+2. Docker way by run command 'docker compose up -d' from project directory.
+To stop BOT use 'docker compose down'